Quandle theory and the optimistic limits of the representations of link groups: Quandle

 \end{proof}

-We remark that the condition (\ref{exi}) is stronger than what we actually need in (\ref{regcon}).
-Even though some region-coloring does not satisfy (\ref{exi}), if it satisfies (\ref{regcon}), then all results of this article are applicable.
-Examples in Section \ref{sec4} are of this type.

-The arc-coloring induced by $\rho$ together with the region-coloring satisfying Lemma \ref{lem1} is called the {\it shadow-coloring induced by} $\rho$.
+We remark that the condition (\ref{exi}) {of a region-coloring} is stronger than the condition in { Lemma \ref{lem1}.
+For example, the region-colorings of the examples in Section \ref{sec4} satisfy Lemma \ref{lem1}, but they do not satisfy (\ref{exi}).
+Even though we actually proved stronger condition (\ref{exi}) in the proof, the region-colorings we consider are always assumed to satisfy Lemma \ref{lem1} from now on.} The arc-coloring induced by $\rho$ together with the region-coloring satisfying Lemma \ref{lem1} is called the {\it shadow-coloring induced by} $\rho$.
 This shadow-coloring will determine the exact coordinates of points of the octahedral triangulation in the next section.